AInan05/Space_Cadets_2/README.md

 The program uses a dictionary to handle the variables.

 I used subroutines for each keyword so the program would be extendable.

-The program is fully funcional, but I'm still yet to run additional tests.

-I'll comment the code soon(probably).